-E.3 Entering and uploading field data
+G.3 Entering and uploading field data

 - 1. For data collected on paper datasheets: Transcribe data into appropriate data entry application in accordance with data entry and data QA/QC protocols (AD[06], RD[04]). - 2.
-Upload data collected on mobile app to the NEON server

-If this is the first bout at a site or a trap had to be moved to a new location and data were recorded on paper data sheets, transcribe data from the 'Trap Deployment' Datasheets to the "LTR: Trap Deployment" application.

-- 3. If trapMoved = 'Yes' for a given field collection record, record data for new clipID in the trap deployment application. - 4.
-Update permanent digital versions of the "clip-strip coordinate" lists with status and date grid cells were used. - 5.
+Use the Data QA/QC Checklist: LTR, available on the SSL, to guide review of entered data - 3.
+Upload data collected on mobile app to the NEON server - 4.
+If this is the first bout at a site or a trap had to be moved to a new location and data were recorded on paper data sheets, transcribe data from the 'Trap Deployment' Datasheets to the "LTR: Trap Deployment" application. - 5.
+If trapMoved = 'Yes' for a given field collection record, record data for new clipID in the trap deployment application. - 6.
+Update permanent digital versions of the "clip-strip coordinate" lists with status and date grid cells were used. - 7.
 Once all data from the most recent sampling bout have been collected and transcribed, submit data for ingest to the NEON database according to the guidelines provided in RD[04].

-E.4 Equipment maintenance, cleaning, and storage
+G.4 Equipment maintenance, cleaning, and storage

-- 1. Charge/replace laser rangefinder batteries, if necessary.

-- 2. Charge GPS unit.

-- 3. Clean grinding mill and splitters.

-- 4. Rinse field collection bags as needed
+- 1. Charge/replace laser rangefinder batteries, if necessary. - 2.
+Charge GPS unit. - 3.
+Clean grinding mill and splitters. - 4.
+Rinse field collection bags as needed.
 Do not use soap.
-Water only
+Water only.